-BCIT Associate Certificate in Agile Development students receive significant preparation to challenge ScrumMaster Certification.
+Agile Development students receive significant preparation to challenge ScrumMaster Certification.

 Agile course concepts and development was led by Ed Rubuliak.
 Systems Analysis and Database courses were developed and are delivered by Ed Rubuliak, Frank Wegener, Glen Elliott, Pauline Panek, Mark Bacchus and Benjamin Yu.

 The Associate Certificate in Agile Development was approved by the BCIT Computing Program Advisory Committee (PAC); the School of Computing and Academic Studies Quality Committee (SQC); the BCIT Vice President Academic; the BCIT Education Council (Edco) and the BCIT Board of Governors (2015).